Turks in the Netherlands: Characteristics

 The percentage of first and second generation Turks marrying a bride or groom from Dutch descent has been stable at around 5-10% from 2001 to 2015.

 Population estimates

 The estimates on the Turkish-Dutch community have varied.
 Suzanne Aalberse et al. have said that, despite the official Dutch statistics, "over the years" the Turkish community "must have numbered half a million".
 Sometimes sources casually mention much higher estimates, equalling the official total number of non-western immigrants and their descendants.
-As early as 2003, the political scientist and international relations expert Dr Nathalie Tocci said that there was already "two million Turks in Holland".
-Rita van Veen also reported in Trouw that there was 2 million Turks in the Netherlands in 2007.
-More recently, in 2020, an article published in L1mburg Centraal stated that there are more than 2 million Dutch-Turks.
-Voetbal International also reported in 2020 that the Dutch football club Fortuna Sittard will be carrying out annual scouting activities to find "Turkish talent" among the approximately 2 million Turkish-Dutch community.
-The Daily Sabah has also reported that "Turks are the second-largest ethnic group in the Netherlands following the Dutch, with a population of about 2 million."

 The total amount of first and second generation Turks increased from 271.514 in 1996 to 429.978 in 2022.

 Emigration

 According to a study by Petra Wieke de Jong, focusing on second-generation Turkish-Dutch people who were specifically born in the years 1983 to 1992 only, there was 6,914 people from this age group and generation who left the Netherlands and emigrated to other countries as Dutch citizens between the years 2001 and 2017.
 Of those who reported their destination, the most popular country was to Turkey (37.78%), followed by Belgium (17.47%), Germany (11.64%) and the United Kingdom (1.48%).
 In addition, some of these emigrants reported moving to other EU countries (3.43%) or to outside the EU (2.7%).
 However, a large portion of these Turkish-Dutch emigrants, totaling 1,761 (i.e. 25.47%), did not report their destination of emigration.